Organophosphinic acid

-Monalkylphosphinic acids
+Monoalkylphosphinic acids

-Monalkylphosphinic acids have the formula OP(OH)(H)R, with the simplest example being methylphosphinic acid.
+Monoalkylphosphinic acids have the formula OP(OH)(H)R, with the simplest example being methylphosphinic acid.

 Phosphinic acid adds to Michael acceptors, for example with acrylamide it gives H(HO)P(O)CH2CH2C(O)NH2.

 Dialkylphosphinic acids

 Dialkylphosphinic acids have the formula R2PO2H, where R is an alkyl or aryl group.
 The phosphorus(V) center has tetrahedral molecular geometry.
 Under the brand names Aerophine and Cyanex, dialkylphosphinic acids are used in extraction and separation of metals as one of the techniques of hydrometallurgy Characteristically the organic substituents are branched to confer solubility and preclude crystallization.

-Formaldehyde and H3PO2 react to give (HOCH2)2PO2H.
+Formaldehyde and phosphoric acid react to give (HOCH2)2PO2H.

 Related compounds

 The dithiodialkyphosphinic acids (R2PS2H) are related to the diorganodithiophosphates with the formula (RO)2PS2H, which are also used as complexing agents in the purification of metals.
 The phosphates are more prone to hydrolysis owing to the greater lability of the RO-P linkage vs the direct C-P bond.